-My 10 point guide on how to be a (successful) indie author – part #1
+My 2020 guide for becoming a (successful) indie author –

 India Buchanan plans to set up an English-Style bed and breakfast establishment in her great-aunt’s home, MacFarlane’s Landing, Wisconsin.
 But she’s reckoned without opposition from Logan MacFarlane whose family once owned her aunt’s house and now want it back.
 MacFarlane is in no mood to be denied.
 His grandfather’s living on borrowed time and Logan has vowed to ensure the old man sees out his days in their former home.
 India’s great-aunt has other ideas and has threatened to burn the house to the ground before a MacFarlane sets foot in it.
 There’s a story here.
 One the family elders aren’t prepared to share.
 When India finds herself in Logan’s debt, her feelings towards him change.
 However, the past casts a long shadow and events conspire to deny them the love and happiness they.
 Can India and Logan’s love overcome all odds?
 Or is history about to repeat itself?
 You can read an extract.

 2.This is the first book I’ve set outside of the UK.
 Here’s why . . .